R4Ajeti/Backend-Development/README.md

 -  - [BitBucket](https://bitbucket.org/product) - IRD 2012 - Git-based source code repository hosting
 -  - [custom](#) - Any other similar choice as cloud-distributed version control

-- [Shell/Bash](https://en.wikipedia.org/wiki/Unix_shell) - A computer program designed to be run by the Unix shell, a command-line interpreter  or!
+- [Shell/Bash](https://en.wikipedia.org/wiki/Unix_shell) - IRD 1989 - A computer program designed to be run by the Unix shell, a command-line interpreter  or!
 -  - [custom](#) - Any other similar choice as a script helper between docker container and kernel or os img (like cloud shell in GCP AWS or AZURE)
 -  [Pytest](https://pypi.org/project/pytest) - IRD 2010 - Framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries
 -  [Selenium](https://pypi.org/project/selenium/) - IRD 2008 - Run web automation tests with ease. ... to the front end, they need to run appropriate cross browser tests